Minagera/CyberPatriot/CyberPatriot/Linux/README.md

 ---

-*All materials in this directory are unique and tailored for CyberPatriot cadet training.
-If you find missing content or have suggestions, please contribute!*
+*All materials in this directory are unique and tailored for CyberPatriot cadet training aiming for National-level performance.
+Use the README files within each subdirectory for more specific guidance.*